Farof/heroprotocoljs/reference/replay.tracker.events.md

 ## 6. m_unitTagIndex (number)

-`m_unitTagIndex` and `m_unitTagRecycle` are used to determine the unique identifier of a unit within the game.
-Please refer to `protocol.unitTag()`
+See note concerning unit tags at the top of this document.

 ## 7. m_unitTagRecycle (number)

-Used to determine the unique identifier of a unit withing the replay.
-Please refer to `protocol.unitTag()`
+See note concerning unit tags at the top of this document.

 ## 8. m_unitTypeName (number)